UBC-CIC/commit2act/docs/UserGuide.md

   <br>

 - To create a new quiz, click the `Add New Question` button
-- The required fields for creating a new question are Fact Text, Question Text and at least 1 Possible Answer
+- The required fields for creating a new question are `Fact Text`, `Question Text` and at least 1 `Possible Answer`
   <br>

   ![alt text](images/adminDashboard/manage_quizzes2.png)